Playing at home

 - Art for Kids Hub drawing tutorial videos

 We may have moved on 55 years but there are still a few lessons we could take from Maria Von Trapp and the inspiring power of music.
-I mean, we might not be making dresses out of curtains any time soon but if someone can keep seven kids of all ages entertained in a world without iPads, they must be on to something.
+We might not be making dresses out of curtains any time soon but if someone can keep seven children of all ages entertained in a world without iPads, they must be on to something.

 Here’s some ideas to get you well on your on way:

 - How to make musical instruments from household items

 - More creative ideas for household musical activities

 Even though we can now have music from all around the world at our fingertips, most of us don’t play live music in our homes.
 Children are expected to hear music rather than play it in a way that was never the case for thousands of years!
 Why not turn on some music through the radio, TV or your phone and let your children show off their best singing voice and dance moves!?

 And, if you don’t quite fancy all that noise, pop in their headphones for a ‘silent disco’.